If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Another good tip for regular portable ice maker maintenance is keeping your ice maker clean.
 As mentioned above, cleaning your ice maker isn’t hard, but it does take time.

 Make sure you take the time to wipe it down with a damp rag and let it air dry.
-Keeping your ice maker clean helps your ice maker to work correctly, and your ice tasting great.
+Keeping your ice maker clean helps your ice maker to work correctly and that your ice tastes great.

-Ice makers can become surprisingly dirty over time, and wiping it down each week with a damp rag helps them to run as designed.
-You don’t always have the time to clean your ice maker as thoroughly as we mentioned above, but wiping it down and rinsing it out should be done on a weekly basis.
+Ice makers can become surprisingly dirty over time, and wiping it down each week with a damp rag helps them run as designed.
+You don’t always have the time to clean your ice maker as thoroughly as we mentioned above, but wiping it down and rinsing it out should be done every week.

-To ensure that your ice is always tasting its best, I recommend changing the water in your reservoir each day.
+To ensure that your ice always tastes its best, I recommend changing the water in your reservoir daily.

 Wash your ice storage basket

-Take the time to wash your ice tray each day to make sure that it’s free from impurities and bacteria.
-Your ice is sitting in that basket all of the time, so you want to make sure that you have taken the time to wash it with some soap and warm water.
+Take the time to wash your ice tray daily to ensure it’s free from bacteria.
+Your ice is sitting in that basket all the time, so you want to ensure you have washed it with some soap and warm water.
 Seriously, it takes 5 minutes.

 Add some warm water to your sink and place the tray inside the sink with the water.
 You want to be careful not to use harsh chemicals when cleaning any part of your ice maker because the taste of those chemicals will be transferred to the ice.